 A poised mind is useful not only when in trouble or when worries harass you.
 It is of great use at work, where there is stress and pressure, at school, and when taking an examination.
 It is an asset for athletes and in every sport, for drivers, mountain climbers, divers, in extreme sports, and when traveling through unknown territory.

 A book on How to Quiet Your Mind

 Calming the restlessness o the mind is a gradual process that requires some inner work.
 Start with just a few minutes a day, and after a while, you will see a wonderful change in you.

 In my book, Calm Down the Nonstop Chatter of Your Mind, I have described this process, and provided all the necessary details, advice and techniques.

-This book, which is available for immediate download, will show you how to stop overthinking, quiet and calm down the constant chatter of your mind, and improve your control of it.
+This book, which is available for immediate download, will show you how to stop overthinking, calm down the constant chatter of your mind, and improve your control of it.